-This event explores the diverse pathways that ethnic minority women have navigated to become successful built environment professionals.
+This FAME collective event, hosted by NLA, explores the diverse pathways that ethnic minority women have navigated to become successful built environment professionals.

 FAME collective celebrates the successes of the women in the built environment and exposes the barriers they face through narratives of their lived experiences.
 Sharing their ‘pathways to success’ and the challenges they have overcome in their career from both the public and private sector.
 Through this lens, we will review the systemic inequality in the built environment and planning system.